fivdi/onoff/README.md

 ## Configuring pull-up and pull-down resistors

-As onoff plays well with the quick2wire gpio-admin utility and the WiringPi gpio utility, either of these tools can be used to configure pull-up and pull-down resistors on th Pi.
+As onoff plays well with the quick2wire gpio-admin and the WiringPi gpio utilities, either of these tools can be used to configure pull-up and pull-down resistors on th Pi.

 ## Additional Information